Newsroom > DHHS News Release

 Brian McManus, Department of Environmental Quality, (402) 471-4223

 Marla Augustine, HHS Communications and Legislative Services, (402) 471-4047

 Dave Tunink, Game and Parks Commission, (402) 471-5553

 Tadd Barrow, UN-L Water Quality Extension, (402) 472-7783

-Signs are being posted to advise the public to use caution, and the swimming beaches at the lakes will remain closed during the health alert.
-The public is advised to avoid activities that could involve accidental ingestion of water and to make sure their pets don’t drink from the lake.
-People can still use the public areas for picnics and other outdoor activities.
+Signs are being posted to advise the public to use caution, and the swimming beach at the lakes will remain closed during the health alert.
+Recreational boating and fishing are permitted at the lakes, but the public is advised to avoid activities that could involve accidental ingestion of water.
+People can still use the public areas for camping, picnics and other outdoor activities.

-The state will continue to conduct weekly samplings at 47 recreational lakes through September.
-Monitoring will end for the year after the September 29 sample.
-Sampling results for toxic algae and bacteria will be updated every Friday and posted on NDEQ’s web site, www.deq.state.ne.us .
+The lakes will continue to be monitored weekly throughout the 2010 recreational season.
+Sampling results for toxic algae and bacteria will be updated every Friday and posted on NDEQ’s web site, www.deq.state.ne.us.